city-of-hudson-oaks/employee-handbook/README.md

-# Employee Handbook {#employee-handbook}
+# Hudson Oaks Employee Handbook {#employee-handbook}

-This file serves as your book&#039;s preface, a great place to describe your book&#039;s content and ideas.
+This document is the employee handbook and personnel policy for the City of Hudson Oaks